 Neeraj is currently on the boards of Amplitude, Braze, Catchpoint, Clubhouse, Dataiku, Kustomer, LogRocket, Pendo, Reify Health, Scopely, Sprinklr, Tealium, Thundra, Wunderkind (formerly BounceX), Workato and Yesware.
 He is a board observer for InVision and Mattermost.

-Neeraj has been recognized on the Forbes Midas List, which ranks the top 100 venture capitalists in the world, for the past seven consecutive years.
-In 2017, Neeraj was named to the Top 20 Venture Capitalists Wordwide by the New York Times.
-Neeraj has provided insights on current market trends in publications including; The Wall Street Journal, The Boston Globe, CNBC.com, Forbes, TechCrunch and The New York Times.
-He was also recognized in 2014 as a “50 on Fire” winner by news organization BostInno.
-Prior to Battery, Neeraj worked as a product manager at Realnetworks and an operating executive at SkyTV.
+Neeraj has been recognized on the Forbes Midas List, which ranks the top 100 venture capitalists in the world, for the past ten consecutive years.
+In 2019, he cracked the top ten on the list by reaching number nine.
+In 2017, Neeraj was named to the Top 20 Venture Capitalists Worldwide by the New York Times.
+Neeraj has provided insights on current market trends in publications including The Wall Street Journal, The Boston Globe, CNBC.com, Forbes, TechCrunch and The New York Times.
+Prior to Battery, Neeraj worked as a product manager at RealNetworks and an operating executive at SkyTV.
 Neeraj holds a BS in computer science from Cornell and an MBA from the Harvard Business School.